khonsulabs/okaywal/.rustme/docs.md

 of chunks.
 A byte with a value of 1 signifies a new entry.
 Any other byte causes the reader to stop reading entries from the file.

-The first 8 bytes of the entry is the little-endian representation of its `EntryId`.
+The first 8 bytes of the entry are the little-endian representation of its `EntryId`.

 After the `EntryId`, a series of chunks is expected.
 A byte with a value of 2